Human Rights

 PTTEP has incorporated a Human Rights Due Diligence Process into its Human Rights Management System.
 The due diligence covers human rights-related risk assessment, mitigation plan and measures for medium to high risks, and monitoring of such risks.
 In 2023, PTTEP engaged an independent human rights specialist to conduct a comprehensive review of PTTEP Human Rights Due Diligence (HRDD) as part of our 3-year review cycle.
 Based on the review, PTTEP has demonstrated a strong commitment to aligning our policies and practices with key international human rights standards, such as the Universal Declaration of Human Rights, UN Guiding Principles on Business and Human Rights (UNGPs), IPIECA’s Human Rights Due Diligence Guidance, and other relevant international standards.
 However, to ensure a more effective human rights risk assessment, PTTEP revised our human rights risk assessment criteria (severity and likelihood), and risk assessment matrix to be more relevant to the current human rights issues and corresponding to international guidelines.

 PTTEP Human Rights Management System clearly specifies the required identification of human rights issues encompassing personnel, community, supply chain, environment and security.
-Such identification includes employees, third-party employees and vulnerable groups such as underprivileged people, LGBTQI+, elderly, children, ethnic minorities, indigenous people and migrant workers.
+Such identification includes employees, third-party employees and vulnerable groups such as underprivileged people, elderly, children, ethnic minorities, indigenous people and migrant workers.
 PTTEP assesses human rights issues based on 2 factors: likelihood and impact, being aligned with PTTEP Human Rights Policy, PTT Group’s Risk Assessment Framework, UN Global Compact’s due diligence guidelines and IPIECA’s practices.

 The Company has been conducting human rights risk assessment annually since 2014 covering our own operations, throughout business value chain, other activities related to our business and new business relations (mergers, acquisitions, joint ventures, etc.) to assess risks caused by the Company, and to determine mitigation measures.
 All identified risks, which cover the risks from key activities of both onshore and offshore assets in every phase; for example, seismic survey, exploration and appraisal drilling, development and production, recruitment, supply chain management and security management from the start of M&A due diligence through decommissioning, are to be recorded in PTTEP's Human Rights Risk Register.

-Based on the review of PTTEP's human rights risk issues in 2024, covering 100% of operating assets, non-operated joint ventures and Tier-1 suppliers, it was found that the high-level risks, also identified as salient human rights issues, remain 2 issues: (1) workplace safety for both employees and contractors; and (2) environmental impacts on communities from the Company’s operations.
+Based on the review of PTTEP's human rights risk issues in 2025, covering 100% of operating assets, non-operated joint ventures and Tier-1 suppliers, it was found that the high-level risks, also identified as salient human rights issues, remain 2 issues: (1) workplace safety for both employees and contractors; and (2) environmental impacts on communities from the Company’s operations.
 The issues have been addressed by PTTEP's practices under Safety, Security, Health and Environment (SSHE) Management System, Human Rights Management System, and Issue and Stakeholder Management System.
 The medium-to-high-level risks are monitored to prevent and minimize the potential for human rightsl violations.

 Further information on PTT Group's Risk Assessment Framework is on PTT Human Rights Management page.